imFS/imgscraper/README.md

 It's simply a image scraper that scrapes the images from the website/downloads them and generates an index.htm file which the user opens to read the manga.

 ## Issues
-- Add support for other site templates.
+- Works only with a single site template, add support for more site templates.
 - Code cleanup/optimizations.